 Successful AI applications have enhanced many areas of business from lending to fraud detection, anti-money laundering efforts, and cybersecurity.
-Today, banks are putting their money where their mouth is and integrating AI in banking to many of their frontline services.
+Today, banks are putting their money where their mouth is and integrating conversational AI banking to many of their frontline services.

 As banks take this next step, they’re weighing up the risks and returns to develop thoughtful AI strategies for these critical business use cases.
-AI-powered chatbots can enhance the customer experience and reduce the cost of customer service—they can also make mistakes and offend people.
+AI-powered chatbots can enhance the banking customer experience and reduce the cost of customer service—they can also make mistakes and offend people.
 Virtual financial advisors can help people become more financially literate—they can also develop unintended biases that exclude people from services based on incorrect assumptions.
 AI can help frontline staff spend more time on valuable activities and less time on repetitive tasks—but if implemented poorly, it can create uncertainty and contribute to loss of productivity and employee churn.

 Implementing AI into frontline services is a daunting task…but it doesn’t have to be.
 Here are five steps you can take to prepare your bank for customer-facing AI applications: